ub-victor/Python-Learning/auca_project_mimic/README.md

 ## 📖 Project Overview

-This project is a Django web application that serves as an authentication gateway for AUCA.
+This project is a Django web application we mimic from AUCA site and we plan this project will soon serve as an authentication gateway for AUCA.
 It's designed to:

 1. **Authenticate Users**: Handle login requests for students and staff
 2. **Provide a Professional Interface**: Display the AUCA branding with institutional colors